Method

 alternate text

 Figure 3: Formation of classical bootstrap weights.
-Uniformly random samples (left) and the corresponding histogram (right) with the occurrence frequencies being used as bootstrap weights.
+Uniformly drawn random samples (left) and the corresponding histogram (right) with the occurrence frequencies being used as bootstrap weights.

 Bayesian weights

-For a Bayesian bootstrap realisation we draw \(N_{\mathrm{targets}}\) random real numbers \({\bf r} \, \in \, [0, N_{\mathrm{targets}}]\) from a uniform distribution (Fig. 4, left).
-We then sort the obtained random values in an ascending order and ensure \(r_1 = 0\) (Fig. 4, middle).
-The bootstrap weight now is the difference between two samples (Fig. 4, right):
+For a Bayesian bootstrap realisation we draw \(N_{\mathrm{targets}}-1\) random real numbers \({\bf r} \, \in \, [0, 1]\) from a uniform distribution (Fig. 4, left).
+We then sort the obtained random values in an ascending order (Fig. 4, middle) forming \(N_{\mathrm{targets}}\) intervals.
+The widths of the intervals are used as the bootstrap weights (Fig. 4, right):

 \[w_{\mathrm{bootstr},\,i}=r_{i+1}-r_i\]